 Sandra Wilborn, MS – Senior Director of Equity, Diversity & Inclusion, Cascadia Behavioral Healthcare, Inc.

 Sandy Wilborn joined Cascadia Behavioral Healthcare in Portland, Oregon in 2006 as Program Manager and was subsequently named Clinical Director of Secure Residential Treatment Facilities in 2010.
 During her tenure, Sandra championed a reorganization of SRTF programs, actively integrating complex disciplinary teams and promoting reclassification of direct care roles, increasing the level of professionalism and treatment provision across those programs.
-In 2011, Sandra was named to the National Council’s Inaugural Class, Addressing Health Disparities Program, and has remained involved in assisting future classes meet their goals.
+In 2011, Sandra was named to the National Council’s Inaugural Class, Addressing Health Disparities Program, and has remained involved in assisting future classes to meet their goals.
 One of her passions is identifying and developing emerging leaders while providing opportunities for leadership teams and individuals to recognize and utilize group and personal strengths in order to enrich services and safeguard continued innovation.

 Sandra joined Cascadia’s Senior Leadership Team in February 2016 in her new role championing Equity, Diversity & Inclusion efforts.
 She has been involved in Cascadia’s efforts to work toward a more inclusive and equitable workplace since 2007.
 As an active participant in Cascadia’s Diversity Champions, Training Alliance for Diversity and Inclusion (TADI), and the Diversity Steering Committee, Sandra’s deep rooted aspiration to positively transform workplace culture derives from personal experience, “I like to think we all desire to be a part of a universe where each individual can be celebrated for what they bring to the table, where our successes and our struggles can be accepted and recognized as valiant and courageous efforts at bringing us together as one.”